electricimp/imp-central-impt/TestingGuide.md

 ### Test Session

-**TODO**

-Test session is running of a set of tests from one test file on one device.
-That may be all tests from all test cases of the test file or a subset of all tests.
+Test session is a run of a set of tests from one test file on one device.
+That may be all tests from all test cases of the test file or a subset of all tests in the test file.
 Running the same set of tests on another device is another test session.

 Test session is considered failed if at least one test fails.